 Grocery Delivery and Pickup

-Delivery orders from Whole Foods Market include a $9.95 service fee.
+For Amazon Prime members, delivery orders from Whole Foods Market include a $9.95 service fee.
+Additional fees apply on rush options or if you’re not a Prime member.

+Grocery pickup from Whole Foods Market is free on orders of any size.
 Additional fees apply on rush options.

-Grocery pickup from Whole Foods Market is free on orders over $35.
-Additional fees apply on rush options and orders below $35.

 The service fee helps cover operating costs, including equipment, technology and other costs associated with your grocery delivery order, so that we can continue to offer the same competitive everyday prices in-store and online.